ospray/hdospray/README.md

 into to our [issue tracker](https://github.com/ospray/hdospray/issues).
 We always welcome suggestions and especially pull requests\!

-## HdOSPRay Gallery
+## Gallery

-Our gallery currently contains a limited set of renderings done with HdOSPRay inside of usdview using publicly available USD datasets.
+Our gallery currently contains a limited set of renderings done with OSPRay inside of usdview using publicly available USD datasets.
 We hope to grow this gallery as more assets become available.
 Please let us know of any great scenes we may be missing, or if you would like to send us a scene for testing and displaying here\!

 Instructions are provided for loading some of the scenes below. <br/>